 It has come to our attention that installing the RGB bypass amp may cause some games to lose the top few scanlines from the picture.
 Below is an example of this phenomenon.
 Click on the picture to enlarge it.

 Please note these parts are intricate and require soldering skills to fit.
-We cannot provide technical support with fitting, if you require a professional fitting service see our console mods section.
-While we cannot offer technical support for DIY installations/parts, community based support for our mods is available in the forum here.
+We cannot provide technical support with fitting, if you require a professional fitting service see our console upgrades section.
+While we cannot offer technical support for DIY installations/parts, community based support for our upgrades is available in the forum here.

 Based on an open source design by Borti4938.
 Interested in building your own?
 Check out the Github page here.